aditya-Kumar421/portfolio/README.md

 Visit the live portfolio: [https://adityakumar.live](https://portfolio.adityakumar.live)

-## 📸 Screenshots

-The portfolio features a clean, professional design with dark/light theme support and smooth animations.

 ## 🚀 Features

 - **Responsive Design**: Fully responsive layout that works on all device sizes